 From a Local SEO perspective, you need to list your site in local directories and local business platforms.
 Google My Business is perhaps the most important as it powers the listings that are shown on Google Maps.
 This will enable you to not just become visible to local customers who might be searching for you, but also to enjoy better rankings for local keywords.

-8 Steps For Creating A Small Business SEO Strategy
+Small Business SEO Strategy In 8 Steps

 1. Choose your niche and target topics